 Provide formal inference for associations using odds ratio (OR: ratios of odds) and log transformed age.

 Methods: The odds of SGA were compared across groups defined by the continuous measure of logarithmically transformed maternal age.
-We used a logistic regression model to test the ratio of odds of SGA as a function of continuous measure of log-transformed maternal age.
+We used a logistic regression model to test the odds of SGA as a function of continuous measure of log-transformed maternal age.
 The p-value and 95% confidence interval were calculated for the regression slope based on Wald statistic using maximum likelihood estimation.

 Results: We have data on 755 subjects, whose mean age is 24.79.105 (13.91%) infants out of 755 were observed to be SGA, and 650 (86.09%) infants out of 755 were observed to be SGA.
 We estimated from a logistic regression that the odds ratio for SGA between the older group and younger group is 0.3853 (odds ratio = -0.9536) for two groups differing by 1 in log-transformed age.
 A 2-fold increase in age is estimated to cause an odds of SGA only 2-0.9536 = 0.516 as large.
 A 95% confidence interval suggests that our data would not be unusual if the odds for SGA in the older group is anywhere from 85.33% lower to 1.23% higher than that in the younger group with one year difference in log-tranformed age (95% confidence interval for odds ratio of SGA is 0.1467 to 1.0123).
 The two-sided p-value is 0.053, so this observation is not statistically significant at a 0.05 level of significance.
 Therefore we do not reject the null hypothesis that the odds of SGA is not associated with the logarithmically transformed maternal age.